amartyabiswas/Book-Shop/README.md

   - Make payment throug Pay-pal payment gateway

 ```
   I have used .dust for templating, along side the node-server.
+Mongodb is used for storing the book's contents.
 ```

 #### This is the front page